alexforencich/xboot/README.md

 your system.
 This will involve editing some parameters in the makefile and some parameters in xboot.h.
 The main parameters that need to be set in the makefile are the target chip (MCU) and the frequency (F_CPU).
-For ATMEGA chips, the boot size must also be set, generally to the largest setting.
+For ATMEGA chips, the boot size (BOOTSZ) must also be set, generally to the largest setting.
 All you need to do is make sure the only line that's not commented out is the one for your chip and the proper frequency.
 For the simplest bootloader configuration on the XMEGA, you may only choose 2000000 and 32000000 for the clock speed, corresponding to the two internal RC oscillator frequencies.
 For ATMEGA chips, the specific start up clock speed (based on the fuse settings and/or external crystal or other clock source) must be specifically entered manually.
 For the rest of the configuration, see the section 3, “Configuring XBoot”.

 ### 2.2 Build XBoot and Program to Chip

 To build XBoot, open up the Makefile and make sure the MCU line for the target processor is the only one uncommented.
 Then type “make”.
-This will compile the whole package and generate xboot.hex, which can be downloaded with any programming cable capable of programming XMEGA chips.
-If you want to save some time and just program the boot section, type “make xboot-boot.hex” and then write the new file xboot-boot.hex to the boot section.
-The makefile includes built-in support for the Atmel JTAGICE mkII programmer over USB via avrdude, so if you have one connected you can type “make program” and it will take care of everything.
-If you don't have one of these but still want to use avrdude, modify the avrdude parameters in the makefile.
+This will compile the whole package and generate xboot.hex, which can be downloaded with any programming cable capable of programming AVR chips.
+If you have and XMEGA and want to save some time and just program the boot section, type “make xboot- boot.hex” and then write the new file xboot-boot.hex to the boot section directly with avrdude.
+The makefile includes built-in support for avrdude, so all you need to do is modify the avrdude parameters in the makefile for the programmer you have and type “make program”.

 ### 2.3 Write Main Application Program